digital-blueprint/symfony-recipes/README.md

 It will be used by the [Frontend Starter App](https://gitlab.tugraz.at/dbp/web-components/dbp-starter-app) as additional Symfony Flex Repository.

-The original Symfony Flex Repository of Symfony is locatged here: https://github.com/symfony/recipes/
+The original Symfony Flex Repository of Symfony is located here: https://github.com/symfony/recipes/